 Which Generation Spends the Most on Dog Ownership

-57% of Millennials Households Own a Pet (Pet Food Industry)
+57% of Millennial Households Own a Pet

-An article published on PetFoodIndustry using data gathered by GfK confirms that 57% of millennial households own a pet.
+An article published on PetFoodIndustry using data gathered by GFK confirms that 57% of millennial households own a pet.

 Interestingly, a further 20% added they do not have a pet but intend to get one.
 The surge in the number of 18-34-year-old dog owners is largely related to the Covid-19 pandemic, as this pet owner demographic grew the most during that period.